RandDruid/esp8266-deauth/README.md

 Project page on hackaday.io: https://hackaday.io/project/9333-weekend-on-the-dark-side

 Disclaimer: I am not pretending to create ultimate final solution.
 It works, in general, on devices I have tested.
-Main problem is to cover 14 channels with one RF module.
+Main problem is to cover 14 channels with one RF module (*).
 But I hope this code can give you a quick start for your own experiments.

+*) Possible solution here: (project with 2 modules - https://github.com/RandDruid/esp8266-deauth2

+Project page on hackaday.io: https://hackaday.io/project/9333-weekend-on-the-dark-side